 Indonesia does not yet have an established player in the scene of mobile wallet and e-payments.

 Unlike China where the majority of the online transactions take place via Alipay, most people in Indonesia pay for e-commerce through bank transfers.
 Indonesians are unaccustomed to paying via credit cards with only 5% of consumers having them.

 That means businesses should factor in this aspect of the market, and will have to settle for the traditional means of either bank transfer or cash upon delivery.
 However, this also opens up another market for expansion if companies possess the capability.

 4. Malls Still a Big Part of Life

-Since internet access and online purchase penetration rates are still low, most Indonesians still make their purchases in physical malls.
-Businesses have to keep in mind that physical touchpoints will still be the best options to attract customers to their online stores.
-For now, a physical presence is still irreplaceable in Indonesia.
+Since internet access and online purchase penetration rates are low, most Indonesians make their purchases in physical malls.

-With Indonesia’s size and potential growth rates making it one of the most promising e-commerce markets in ASEAN, businesses must be prepared.
-They should consider the four factors above to capture the wallets of customers and succeed in the Indonesia e-commerce market.
+With Indonesia’s size and potential growth making it one of the best e-commerce markets in ASEAN, businesses must be prepared.
+They should consider the four factors above to capture customers’ wallets and succeed in the Indonesia e-commerce market.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Foreign Property Ownership in Asia: Your 5 Best Options - 07/12/2017